-For Khepra, the impacts of industry on our climate are deeply personal as both founders witnessed-firsthand-the destruction of natural resources throughout their lives.
-Both women felt driven to act, to develop an immediate solution and better their impact on the world.
+For Khepra, the impacts of industry on our climate are deeply personal as both founders witnessed the destruction of natural resources throughout their lives.
+Both women felt driven to act and develop an immediate solution to improve their impact on the world.
 This connected goal has spawned the development of a breakthrough technology that uses renewable electricity to break down consumer and agricultural waste into fuel.
 The fuel produced from this regenerative process replaces dirty fossil fuels for electricity production and petrochemicals in combustion engines, (e.g. cars and machinery).

-Julie went on to study Biochemistry at UC San Diego to learn from scientists working on drop-in advanced biofuels, Madeleine studied Physics at UC Santa Barbara in search of higher knowledge of power systems and renewable energy.
-Together they create solutions which integrate leading edge biological and physical concepts.
+Julie went on to study Biochemistry at UC San Diego to learn from scientists working on drop-in advanced biofuels.
+She creates solutions which integrate leading edge biological and physical concepts.

 For Khepra, the impacts of industry on the world's climate are deeply personal.
 As a child, Julie watched as open pit miners came and reduced a mountain to a 300-foot hole in the ground less than a mile from her grandmother's house.
-Disturbed by the destruction, her grandmother bought land in Kingston, Nevada - near the pristine Big Smoky Valley - and built her own home following LEED certification principles.
+Disturbed by the destruction, her grandmother bought land near the pristine Big Smoky Valley in Kingston, Nevada and built her own home following LEED certification principles.
 Less than a year later, the Bureau of Land Management began selling leases for fracking in the Big Smoky Valley, which would have led to the utter destruction of the valley and surrounding mountains.
-Khepra was founded to save her grandmother's valley.
-We work to provide a better energy solution and to save - or even restore - landscapes with similar stories.
+Khepra was founded to save her valley.
+We work to provide better energy and materials solutions and to save landscapes with similar stories.